-There is no such thing as an ‘ideal’ adoptive family and when we are looking for families we are interested in what you can offer to a child and how you can best fulfil their individual needs.
+Here at Families for Children we believe that there is no such thing as an ‘ideal’ adoptive family and when we are looking for families we are interested in what you can offer to a child and how you can best fulfill their individual needs.

 We are looking for families from a wide variety of ethnic and cultural backgrounds who can offer a permanent loving home and a secure environment to a child.

 The truth is anyone over the age of 21 can be considered as a potential adopter, regardless of marital status, disability, gender, religion, sexual orientation, income or whether you have parenting experience or not.

 Please don’t believe everything you read…come and hear it from us direct, come and ask us as many questions as you like, and do some wider research.

 Click here to view common Myths of Adoption and some of the most frequent questions people feel would rule them out of becoming an adoptive parent.

 Adoptee Hannah says, " It can take a special kind of person to be an adopter.
 One of these things is having the bravery and courage to open up their hearts and homes to chance.
 And to welcome a child or young person into their life and take care of them and count them as one of their own.
 It is a bond that they will forge which would be stronger then blood; it would be built on love and hope for the future of their united family.
 They can’t know for certain what could happen or how things would work out.
 But they are willing to try something different that could change a child's life."